zemzale/ubiquitest/README.md

 # Preface

-This todo is done as part as the homework for backend role.
-I didn't apply to a fullstack role, nor the description of the role had that, BUT I know enough react to be dangerous and made it work.
+This todo app is done as part of the homework for backend role.
+I didn't apply to a fullstack role, nor the description of the role had any metions of React/TS.
+But I know enough React to be dangerous so I made it work.

 The FE took longer than I wanted to, so that is why the server part might not be up to my standards.
-I also used a AI to help me with frontend side, since I have not actually used react in quite a while, but I know enough about it that I can make soemthing working (not all of it is good though).
+I used quite a lot AI to help me with frontend side, since I have not actually used react in quite a while, but I was able to get it working.

-The way how backend is done is not the up to my standards.
-We are missing greacefull shutdown, better connection handling with channels and other things, but I sacraficed some qulity for speed.

-But I worked on this how I would have done it with a new projcet that I am trying to prototye.
+There are some thigns missing on the backend side that I would usually include
+like:
+- greacefull shutdown,
+- better connection handling with channels
+- proper authentication
+- better logging
+- metrics
+- tracing
+- and other things

+But I had very little time to do this, so I sacraficed them for speed, not because I don't know how to do them.
+This is a good example of a prototye I would create, not a production ready app.

-You can mostly review the commit history, I didn't keep the greatest git commit naming, I sacrafied it for speed.
+You can mostly review the commit history, I didn't keep the greatest git commit naming, also sacrafied it for speed.

 I kept the code very simple, but extensible enough that I could keep extending and refactoring this as the project would grow, and I wouldn't need to review huge parts.

+I used some DDD by trying to model the domain entities and their actions, but there are some parts of users and maybe tasks that are not fully switched over to the DDD approach yet.
+I also inlined all the database logic since splitting it out for project of this size would have been a waste.
+Usually that would be part of another module.

 I included a single test just to show how I would test this.
 I am not a fan of mocks, so I didn't complicate the whole thing with interfaces, just to have